nf-core/sarek/docs/usage.md

 ### Usage recommendation with AWS iGenomes

-Annotation cache is a resource separated from AWS iGenomes, which as its own structure and a frequent update cycle, so it is not recommended to put any annotation cache in your local AWS iGenomes folder.
+Annotation cache is a resource separated from AWS iGenomes, which has its own structure and a frequent update cycle, so it is not recommended to put any annotation cache in your local AWS iGenomes folder.

 A classical organisation on a shared storage area might be: